-Heather Marcum

-Compliance & Privacy Officer
+Heather Marcum Compliance & Privacy Officer x80161 Tonia Hall Compliance & Privacy Manager x84451

-x80161

 How do I report suspected compliance violations?

 All King's Daughters team members, providers, and contractors/vendors are required to report concerns about actual, potential or perceived misconduct to the Compliance & Integrity Department.
 One may use any of the following reporting tools: